Meats and Sausages

 Whole Meat Jerky

 Whole meat jerky is what people usually associate with the term jerky.
-It is a dry solid and thin piece of meat which supplies plenty of protein and a decent amount of calories.
+It is a solid dried piece of meat that supplies plenty of protein and a decent amount of calories.
 Solid meat jerky has its own character; it is a chewable product.
 After a piece is bitten off, there is not much sensation, but once jerky is soaked with saliva its flavor comes to life.
-It takes a while to reconstitute jerky in a mouth until soft to eat and this constant chewing helps to beat the time for people on the move.
-Jerky is an ideal snack for hikers as it is light to carry.
-For the same reason it was a basic staple of American cavalry.
+It takes a while to reconstitute jerky in a mouth until it is soft to eat.
+This constant chewing helps to beat the time for people on the move making it an ideal snack for hikers.
+For the same reason, it was a basic staple of American cavalry; in addition, it was light to carry.

 Selecting the Meat

-Wild game meat is very lean and makes an excellent jerky, however, there are some safety issues involving when the meat is not heated to at least 137° F (59° C) internal temperature.
+Wild game meat is very lean and makes an excellent jerky.
+However, there are some safety issues when the meat is not heated to at least 137° F (59° C) internal temperature.
 The following meats may carry the parasite:

 - Pork that comes from unknown sources.